-We estimate that our net proceeds from this offering, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us, will be approximately \$ million, based on an assumed initial public offering price of \$ per share, which is the mid-point of the estimated offering price range set forth on the front cover of this prospectus (or approximately \$ million if the underwriters exercise their over-allotment option in full).
+We estimate that our net proceeds from this offering, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us, will be approximately \$\frac{1}{2}\text{ million,}\$ based on an assumed initial public offering price of \$\frac{1}{2}\text{ per share, which is the mid-point of the estimated offering price range set forth on the front cover of this prospectus (or approximately \$\frac{1}{2}\text{ million if the underwriters exercise their over-allotment option in full).
+We estimate that the net proceeds to us from the concurrent private placement of shares will be approximately \$\frac{1}{2}\text{ assuming an offering price per share of \$\frac{1}{2}\text{ which represents the mid-point of the estimated initial public offering price range as set forth on the cover page of the prospectus.

-A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, as applicable, the net proceeds to us from this offering by approximately \$ million, assuming the number of shares offered by us, as set forth on the front cover of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, as applicable, the net proceeds to us from this offering by approximately \$ million, assuming the number of shares offered by us, as set forth on the front cover of this prospectus, and the shares offered by us in the concurrent private placement, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 Similarly, each increase or decrease of one million shares of common stock offered by us would increase or decrease, as applicable, the net proceeds to us from this offering by approximately \$ million, assuming the assumed initial public offering price remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds received from this offering (i) to fund loans related to unfunded commitments to existing borrowers in an aggregate principal amount of approximately \$27.5 million, (ii) to fund additional amounts to existing borrowers in the amount of \$9.5 million, (iii) to originate and participate in loans and investments that are consistent with our investment strategy as described in the table below and (iv) for working capital and other general corporate purposes.
+We intend to use the net proceeds received from this offering and the concurrent private placement (i) to fund loans related to unfunded commitments to existing borrowers in an aggregate principal amount of approximately \$24.0 million, (ii) to fund additional amounts to existing borrowers in the amount of \$9.5 million, (iii) to originate and participate in loans and investments that are consistent with our investment strategy as described in the table below and (iv) for working capital and other general corporate purposes.
 We expect that at least 75% of our net proceeds received from this offering will be used as specified in clauses (i), (ii) and (iii) of the foregoing sentence.